N-Lee-T/N-Lee-T/README.md

 Hello, I'm Nathan.
-I'm new to this!

 I'm interested in backend development and working with databases.
 Currently a post-Bacc Computer Science student.
 I will be finishing up by the end of the summer!

 Other interests?
-Too many: hiking, travel, gardening, languages, nonfiction, urban planning, transportation, old cars, old postcards, old maps, cooking
+Too many: hiking, travel, gardening, languages, nonfiction, urban planning, transportation, old cars, and more.

 I’m currently learning more about cloud development and APIs.